arkhitech/redmine_update_reminder/README.md

 ## Instant notifications when changing the issue status/priority

-This section lets you set instant notifications for the following recipients:
+This section allows you to set instant notifications for the following recipients:

 * Author
 * Assigner